San Francisco Museum of Modern Art (SFMoMA) is the largest museum of modern art in the United States.

 SFMoMA Thursday nights

-One of the best time to visit San Francisco’s Modern Art Museum is Thursday night.
+Thursday night is the next best time to visit San Francisco’s Modern Art Museum.

-It remains open till 9 pm, and many special events are planned.
+The museum is open on Thursdays till 9 pm, with many special events lined up.

-If you are staying late in the Museum, you can end the day with a Michelin-starred dinner at In Situ, in the in-house restaurant.
+If you stay late in the museum, you can end the day with a Michelin-starred dinner at In Situ, the in-house restaurant.

-The 45,000 sq feet of art-filled space of SFMoMA requires no ticket!
+45,000 sq feet of art-filled space at SFMoMA requires no ticket.